 Expertise: Early childhood education, K-12 education

-Catherine Brown is the vice president of Education Policy at American Progress.
+Catherine Brown is a senior fellow at American Progress.
 Previously, Brown served as the vice president of policy at Teach for America and as a senior consultant for Leadership for Educational Equity.
 Prior to her role at Teach for America, Brown served as senior education policy adviser for the House Committee on Education and Labor, where she advised Chairman George Miller (D-CA).
 In 2008, Brown served as the domestic policy adviser for presidential candidate Hillary Clinton.

 Earlier in her career, Brown directed Teach for America’s Early Childhood Initiative and served as a legislative assistant for both then-Sen. Hillary Clinton (D-NY) and Rep. Jim Langevin (D-RI), as well as a research assistant at Mathematica Policy Research in New Jersey.
 Brown received her bachelor’s degree from Smith College and holds a master’s in public policy from the Kennedy School of Government at Harvard University.
 Brown serves on the board of Urban Adventure Squad.